-Buying gifts for the grown-ups on your list can be a challenge—particularly for the adult who’s always on the go, traveling across the globe.
-What gift can you find that is fitting for someone whose life can often fit inside a suitcase?
+Buying gifts for the grown-ups on your list can be a challenge—particularly for the adult who’s always on the go and traveling across the globe.
+What gift can you find that’s fitting for someone whose life can often fit inside a suitcase?

 1. DIY In-Flight Cocktail Kit

-It was love at first sip when we sampled The Cocktail Box Co.’s too-cute-for-words tin, filled with everything you need to create your own Old Fashioned or a champagne cocktail in the sky (or anywhere else you might have access to tiny liquor bottles).
-Each kit comes with everything you need to make six of your favorite drinks, except the alcohol, including bitters, muddler spoons, sugar cubes and a linen napkin.
+It was love at first sip when we sampled The Cocktail Box Co.’s too-cute-for-words tin, filled with everything you need to create your own Old Fashioned or Champagne cocktail in the sky (or anywhere else you might have access to tiny liquor bottles).
+New this year, the line includes Gin & Tonic and Moscow Mule varieties.
+Each kit comes with all of the essentials for your favorite drinks (except the alcohol), including bitters, muddler spoons, sugar cubes, and a linen napkin.
 Cheers!

 Self-printing cameras have started to make a big comeback over the past few years, and many adults are familiar with the granddaddy of those cameras—indeed, they might even remember “shaking it like a Polaroid picture.”
 But you don’t have to shake anything with Polaroid Mint, which creates high-quality, smudge-proof, 2-by-3-inch photos printed using Zero Ink technology.
 People also like the pocket size of this adorable camera, which also allows you to store photos digitally.

 Frequent travelers, especially those who travel across the globe, know all too well the headache of finding free Wi-Fi.
 Internet access is not as plentiful in other places as it is in the U.S., and it can be hard to find a steady, secure signal.
-Enter: the portable Wi-Fi hotspot, a reliable source of Internet access for the person who’s always on the go.
-We like Skyroam, which offers a pay-as-you-go access plan for $9 per day of Internet access across the globe.
-So much easier than dealing with SIM cards!
+Enter: the portable Wi-Fi hotspot, a reliable source of internet access for the person who’s always on the go.
+We like Skyroam, which offers a pay-as-you-go access plan for $9 per day of internet access across the globe.
+It’s so much easier than dealing with SIM cards!

 Do your gift recipients have cold feet?
-While they’re on the road, they might enjoy snuggling their toes inside these 100 percent organic wool slippers, which are handmade by Tumar, a women-run cooperative between farmers and artisans in Central Asia.
-The slippers are only available on Amazon Handmade, a new platform that highlights handmade products around the world.
+While they’re on the road, they might enjoy snuggling their toes inside these 100-percent organic wool slippers, which are handmade by MadeTrade, a women-run cooperative between farmers and artisans in Kyrgyzstan.

 If you’re a frequent traveler, some of your biggest joys and disappointments come down to your quest for caffeination.
 Here are four scary words to help illustrate our point: hotel lobby drip coffee.
 OK, now for some relief: There are several companies on a mission to reinvent instant coffee, a product formerly considered even worse than the average lobby swill, and they’re doing a stand-up job.
 Alpine Start is one great example, available in original, Dirty Chai and Coconut Creamer flavors.
 The best part about this coffee is that it works in hot or cold water.

-For a gift to help keep your favorite traveler wired, we thought this would pair well with some Eat Your Coffee bars ($33 for 15), which contain the caffeine equivalent of a cup of coffee in every bar.
+For a gift to help keep your favorite traveler wired, we thought this would pair well with some Eat Your Coffee bars, which contain the caffeine equivalent of a cup of coffee in every bar.